civictechdc/us-congress-pizza-flag-tracker/retro.md

 - What would you do differently next time (process)
 - What would you like to do next time? (task)

+#### Wed May 26

+- How do you feel?
+  - Great! -Terence
+  - ease and impact -Thad
+- What did you like?
+  - Knock out errors and get backend and frontend talking with QR codes - Terence
+  - Thad +1's above
+- What would you do differently next time (process)
+  - Pair programming worked well, mobtime not needed for 2.
+- What would you like to do next time? (task)
+  - Talk as a group to reaffirm what MVP looks like -Terence
+  - Get into statuses! - Terence
+  - Make sure new people find footholds, mention them in retro so next team can invite them etc -Thad
+#### Wed May 19
+Verbal retro

 #### Wed May 12

 - How do you feel?